 How to Fix the FAT FILE SYSTEM BSOD Error

-Here’s how to implement the Fat_File_System error fix:
+Here’s how to implement the FAT File System error fix:

 Solution 1: Remove All Faulty Hardware from Your Computer

-One of the most common causes of the FAT FILE SYSTEM error is damaged or malfunctioning hardware.
+One of the most common causes of the FAT File System error is damaged or malfunctioning hardware.
 If you have any removable peripherals connected to your computer, you must figure out which is to blame.

 To identify the culprit, you should unplug all of them and reconnect them once again until you can recreate the problem.
 This allows you to pinpoint the problematic hardware.